SalticHash/celebration-envelopes/README.md

     * **Song:**
         Use a song from the presets or use a download link for any.
-        The premade song links are Happy Birthday, Happy Birthday (Version Reggaeton), Thalía - Quinceañera, Vicente Fernandez - Las Mañanitas, Ismael Gallegos - En Tu Día.
+        The premade song links are `Happy Birthday`, `Happy Birthday (Version Reggaeton)`, `Thalía - Quinceañera`, `Vicente Fernandez - Las Mañanitas`, `Ismael Gallegos - En Tu Día`.
         The file has to be mpeg (mp3, m4a, acc, mpga).
         You can also use custom songs and audios the url has to be a donload link for the media though, the easiest way to make one is to record some audio or download a song in the supported formats then upload it to drive and use the tool linked on the song section to transform the drive share url into a download link.

-3. Create it and share* the link or make a QR Code.
+3. Create it and share the link or make a QR Code.
 4. Congratulate your friends, family or anybody you want!